-Our ability to practice science hinges on the sponsorship afforded by public (taxpayer), or private (corporate) support.
+Our ability to practice science hinges on the sponsorship afforded by public (taxpayer), or private (industry) support.
 Hence, it is incumbent on us to pay back to society in the form of education and dissemination.
-In other words, I expect you to work hard to further your education, and I expect all advisees to present the results of their work at national meetings, and ultimately publish results in refereed journals.
-Preparation of a publishable manuscript (or several such manuscripts, in the case of a PhD) is extremely demanding, but personally rewarding, an ideal learning experience, and ultimately incumbent upon us as scientists and funding recipients.
+In other words, I expect to work with you to further your education, and I expect all advisees to present the results of their work at national meetings, and ultimately publish results in refereed journals.
+Preparation of a publishable manuscript (or several such manuscripts, in the case of a PhD) is demanding, but personally rewarding, a robust learning experience, and ultimately incumbent upon us as scientists and funding recipients.

-I emphasize study of real rock data in all class and research projects, as the field is the ideal forum for geological education, and the ultimate source of geological truth.
-For my advisees, this means a strong field or core (if subsurface) component to their research.
-Many students will progress to employment that requires geologic interpretation based on remotely sensed images or models of rock data; accordingly, students must gain experience with real rocks.
+I emphasize study of rock/sediment data in all class and research projects.
+For my advisees, I emphasize a field or core (if subsurface) component to their research.
+Many students will progress to employment that requires geologic interpretation based on remotely sensed images or models of rock data; accordingly, students must gain experience with real rock data.

 Special Note to Prospective Graduate Students

 I am particularly interested in students who have a passion for the geosciences, are fascinated by Earth, and want to contribute knowledge that — ideally– enables us to live more sustainably on our planet.
 Our University, our College, the School of Geosciences — and I personally– emphasize inclusion for all.
-I have worked with students in field sites in the western U.S. and Canada, Puerto Rico and Peru, western Europe, Japan, and the Arctic and Antarctic, but have also worked with students on core material from various regions.
-If you are interested in using sedimentary geology to address questions about “deep-time” paleoclimate, the geologic record and Earth system effects of atmospheric aerosols (dust), relationships between climate and weathering, reading tectonic events from the sedimentary record, or allied subdisciplines, please contact me.
-Future projects will address climatic reconstructions, and tectonic-climatic interactions in tropical Pangaea, atmospheric dust as a climatic archive and agent in the Pangaean supercontinent, climate change at various scales during the late Paleozoic icehouse and icehouse collapse, climatic controls on chemical and physical weathering, and origins of loess and dust.
-I expect my students to work hard, and have a passion for learning about and understanding the Earth System.
+I have worked with students in field sites spanning many regions, but have also worked with students on material from subsurface cores.
+If you are interested in using sedimentary geology to address questions about “deep-time” paleoclimate, the geologic record and Earth system effects of atmospheric aerosols (dust), the carbon cycle, relationships between climate and weathering, reading tectonic events from the sedimentary record, or allied subdisciplines, please contact me.
+Future projects will address climatic reconstructions, and tectonic-climatic interactions in equatorial Pangaea, atmospheric dust as a climatic archive and agent in the Pangaean supercontinent, climate change at various scales during the late Paleozoic icehouse and icehouse collapse, climatic controls on chemical and physical weathering, and origins and implications of loess and dust in the Earth System.
+I expect my students to have a passion for learning about and understanding the Earth System.
 I will guide you to work on topics leading to publishable research, and I will mentor you to publish your results.
-My goals are to train students to 1— think critically and broadly as a geoscientist and educator, 2— contribute to our knowledge of the planet, and 3— graduate as a well- and broadly trained geoscientist interested in both Earth’s past and its future, and capable of employment in a variety of organizations (government, academia, industry).
+My goals are to educate students to 1— think critically and broadly as a geoscientist and educator, 2— contribute to our knowledge of the planet, and 3— graduate as a well- and broadly trained geoscientist interested in both Earth’s past and its future, and capable of employment in a variety of organizations (government, academia, industry).
 The planet and our environment face intense pressures.
 Beginning with an education in geosciences will prepare you well whether you wish to pursue work in teaching (at all levels), research, industry, law, science communication (writing, journalism, art), or other pursuits.